Hrespeto/ElkProject/README.md

 Only the jump box machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
 - _TODO: Add whitelisted 107.221.85.110
 Machines within the network can only be accessed by SSH.
-- _TODO: Which machine did you allow to access your ELK VM?
-What was its IP address?_ The machince that I allow access to my Elk vm is the jump box.
-The IP address is ElkServer-ip
-A summary of the access policies in place can be found in the table below.
+- The machince that I allow access to my Elk vm is the jump box.
+The IP address is ElkServer-ip A summary of the access policies in place can be found in the table below.
 | Name     | Publicly Accessible | Allowed IP Addresses |
 |----------|---------------------|----------------------|